Scattered in remnants, the skeletons stand testament to past ceremonies.

 Near the end of the Sibbald Lake on Sibbald Flat, across the field from Stop 9 on the Sibbald Flat Trail, reside skeletons of structures created predominantly from poplar and willow branches.
 This is the site of The Sun Dance Ceremony which took place here in June of 1984.
-I approach on a faint trail in the grassland and enter at the historical plaque placed here to explain and commemorate the spiritual ceremony.
+A faint trail approaches the interesting apparition in the grassland and there is entry at the historical plaque placed here to explain and commemorate the spiritual ceremony.

-An excellent article on Sibbald Flat can be accessed at a page called Speechless.
-I found it very informative and revealing from a unique and individual perspective.
+An excellent article on Sibbald Flat may be accessible at a page called Speechless.
+The narrative is very informative and revealing from a unique and individual perspective.

-I walk a circuitous route around the Sweat Lodge for photographs of the structure which remains stubbornly intact.
-It is a spiritual place to the Nakoda-Stoney people and I maintain respect for this very special location.
+A circuitous route is taken around the Sweat Lodge for photographs of the structure remaining stubbornly intact.
+This is a spiritual place to the Nakoda-Stoney people and respect for this special location is intuitive.
 Colorful cloth on the branches is reminiscent of Tibetan prayer flags.

-An additional structure hosts a present day fire pit and arches of willow branches clearly define its original identity.
+An additional structure hosts a present day fire pit and arches of willow branches clearly define its original purpose.

 The site, on this warm, sunny day is a reminder of the spiritual bond each of us is entitled to experience and enjoy.
 Even this brief visit conjures up images of the celebration hosted here in the summer of 1984.
-It is a good experience for me and, with reluctance, I leave to make my way home to Calgary.
-At the religious site I leave nothing but footprints and take away only photographic memories to share with you.
+The experience enlightening and with reluctance, the day continues with the return home to Calgary, Alberta, Canada.

 At any religious site nothing must be left beyond footprints and all that may be taken away are photographic memories to ponder, remember and share.